 “Practice also shows that, for various reasons, only a limited amount of the potential will get licensed.
 VITO and EnergyVille therefore support regional governments, research institutes and the wind sector in the context of the current vision paper wind plan 2025 in carrying out additional analyses to provide insight into the impact of legal simplifications and mitigating measures on the potential,” concludes Karolien Vermeiren.

-The BREGILAB project makes the data used for the above calculations freely available.
+- The BREGILAB project makes the data used for the above calculations freely available.
 The results are based on and subject to the assumptions specific to the BREGILAB project reported in the RES Generation: Wind & PV deployment evolution and availability factor (Clymans et al., 2022; VITO).
 The use of the results for purposes other than the BREGILAB study must always be done with due care regarding the original purpose.
-If you would also like to receive the results, you can leave your contact details here.
-You automatically receive by e-mail the raw basic data that have been aggregated in the viewer at the level of regions, provinces, municipalities and statistical sectors.
+If you would also like to receive the results, you can send an email to email@example.com.